 This conservative think tank promotes the principles of free enterprise, limited government, individual freedom and a strong national defense.
-Using the search option available on this Web site, the debater can find dozens of useful reports on arms sales including "Senate Move to Block Arms Sales to Bahrain Would Undermine U.S. Interests," "U.S. Arms Sales to Taiwan Are Right Thing to Do" and "Why the Arms Trade Treaty Is No Answer for the Saudi Problem."
+Using the search option available on this Web site, the debater can find dozens of useful reports on the NATO topic, including "How NATO Can Avoid the Death Spiral on Europe's Frontier," "For Cybersecurity, the Best Defense Is a Good Offense," and "Elevating Cyber Command: An Overdue Step Toward Enhancing Military Cyber Capabilities."